uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 please refer to the :ref:`YAML specification` documentation.
 Under :ref:`Definitions` each analysis component is documented and settings are described.

-An example of the definitions section is given here:
+An example of the definitions section using a repertoire dataset is given here:

 .. highlight:: yaml